 15A NCAC 2Q .0200 "Permit Fees", provides the mechanism by which stationary sources that emit air pollutants pay a fee based on the quantity of emissions emitted.
 The statutory authority to allow rulemaking and requiring permit fees can be found in NCGS 143-215.3 General powers of Commission and Department; auxiliary powers.
 Additionally, NCGS 143-215.107(a)(1) Air quality standards and classifications, provides the EMC with the statutory authority "To prepare and develop, after proper study, a comprehensive plan or plans for the prevention, abatement and control of air pollution in the State or in any designated area of the State."
-In general, the elements of 110(a)(2)(E)(i) are met when the EPA performs a completeness determination for each SIP submittal and conducts a public review to determine if the plan complies with CAA requirements.
+In general, the elements of 110(a)(2)(E)(i) are met when the USEPA performs a completeness determination for each SIP submittal.
 Each submittal provides for adequate personnel, funding, and legal authority under State law to carry out the SIPs and related issues.
 This information is contained in all final SIP submittal packages in the historical record of the rule.

 Section 110(a)(2)(E)(ii) of the CAA, as listed above, requires that the state comply with the requirements of Section 128 "State Boards".
 Section 128(a)(1) requires any board or body which approves permits or enforcement orders shall have at least a majority of members who represent the public interest and do not derive any significant portion of their income from persons subject to permits or enforcement orders.
 Section 128(a)(2) requires any potential conflicts of interest by members of such boards or body or the head of an executive agency with similar powers be adequately disclosed.
-The North Carolina Department of Environment and Natural Resources (DENR) has submitted Section 128 certification procedures to the EPA to comply with the 1997 8-hour ozone infrastructure SIP requirements.
-The EPA is currently reviewing this submittal.
-When approved, this SIP revision will satisfy Section 110(a)(2)(E)(ii) requirements for the 2010 1-hour SO2 Infrastructure SIP.
+The North Carolina Department of Environment and Natural Resources (DENR) has submitted Section 128 certification procedures to the USEPA to comply with the 1997 8-hour ozone infrastructure SIP requirements.
+The pending USEPA approval of this SIP revision will satisfy Section 110(a)(2)(E)(ii) requirements for the 2010 1-hour NO2 Infrastructure SIP.

-Section 110(a)(2)(E)(iii) of the CAA, as listed above, requires the state to provide the necessary assurances where the state relied on a local or regional government for the implementation of any plan provision.
-The state has the responsibility for ensuring adequate implementation of such plan provisions.
+North Carolina addresses Section 110(a)(2)(E)(iii) of the CAA as listed above by requiring the state provide the necessary assurances that where the state relied on a local or regional government for the implementation of any plan provision, the state has the responsibility for ensuring adequate implementation of such plan provisions.
 North Carolina has three local programs that implement the air program.
 These agencies are located in Buncombe, Forsyth, and Mecklenburg Counties.
 NCGS 143-215.112 Local air pollution control programs, provides the EMC with the statutory authority "to review and have general oversight and supervision over all local air pollution control programs."
-In order for submittals made by the local air program deemed complete, all local and regional implementation plans must be submitted through DENR to the EPA.
-This requirement has been deemed satisfactory by the EPA in past SIP submittals.
+In order for submittals made by the local air program deemed complete, all local and regional implementation plans must be submitted through DENR to the USEPA.